BP takes $750 million hit for Angola exploration write-off

-LONDON BP (BP.L) will book a $750 million (578.48 million pounds) charge for unsuccessful exploration campaigns in Angola, the company said on Thursday, a write-off that will weigh on its second-quarter results.
+LONDON (Reuters) - BP (BP.L) will book a $750 million (578.48 million pounds) charge for unsuccessful exploration campaigns in Angola, the company said on Thursday, a write-off that will weigh on its second-quarter results.

 The British oil and gas company said it has decided to relinquish its 50 percent interest in Block 24/11 off the coast of southern Angola and that Katambi, a gas discovery made in the block in 2014, had been deemed uncommercial.